dgelessus/NAGUS/docs/encryption_keys.rst

 * A 512-bit client public key *y* (known as capital *B* in some literature)

 Each :ref:`server type <server_types>` uses a separate set of Diffie-Hellman values.
-The *g* value for each server type is the same across all shards.
+The *g* value for each server type is the same across all MOULa-based shards.
 The *n*, *a*, and *x* values are unique for every shard.
 When setting up a shard,
 for each server type,